 The right support, training and education can change the direction of a young person’s life.

-The challenge our community faces is not all kids have the same opportunities or support.
-But United Way of Southwestern Indiana is fighting to change what is available to them by investing in the following programs to ensure youth success.
-Programs include tutoring, mentoring, social-emotional learning and other educational assistance:
+The challenge our community faces is not all kids have the same opportunities or support. but United Way of Southwestern Indiana is fighting to change what is available to them by investing in programs to ensure youth success.
+Programs include tutoring, mentoring, social-emotional learning and other educational assistance.

 Facilitation and support of meaningful mentoring relationships for youth facing adversity in our community.

-Scouting helps youth grow in self-reliance, in their ability to help others, and develop leadership skills.
+Scouting is an advancement system that helps Boy Scouts to grow in self-reliance, in their ability to help others, and develop leadership skills.

 Venturing teaches youth respect and how to work cooperatively with each other.